TheDomcio/WonderfulPolishLanguage/README.md

 ([Here](#historical-historyczne) on my list are YouTube channels about history)

 - [Przystanek Historia by Instytut Pamięci Narodowej (IPN)](https://przystanekhistoria.pl/pa2/biblioteka-cyfrowa/publikacje) - Digital library from which you can download many free publications about history (PDF format).
 [Here](https://przystanekhistoria.pl/pa2/tematy/english-content) on the website you can read articles in English.
 If you are interested in the history of Poland, you will surely find a lot of interesting materials on this website.
 - [Tytus.Edu.PL](https://tytus.edu.pl) - "Your guide to history".
 An interesting historical site containing a large number of articles describing various historical events.
 - [Histmag.org](https://histmag.org) - Another noteworthy Polish history portal.
 - [Ciekawostki historyczne](https://ciekawostkihistoryczne.pl/) - "The most popular magazine about history in Poland".
 The articles are written in the form of trivia.
 - [Historia.org.pl](https://historia.org.pl/) - Nice Polish history portal.
 You will find there a lot of articles, reviews and more.
+- [Imperium Romanum](https://imperiumromanum.pl/) - If you are interested in the history of ancient civilizations, especially the history of ancient Rome, this is probably worth checking out.

 ## Math (Matematyka)